t-ewing/portfolio/index.md

 ### About me
 Hi!
-My name is Tom and I'm soon graduating (July 2022) with a First-Class degree with a Masters of Engineering in Electronic Engineering with Music Technology Systems.
+My name is Tom and I'm soon graduating (July 2022) from the University of York with a First-Class degree with a **Masters of Engineering in Electronic Engineering with Music Technology Systems**.

 This page showcases a selection of projects I have worked on, demonstrating my skillsets across **Audio**, **Acoustics**, **DSP**, and **Embedded Engineering**.